BegoniaHe/iamaigo/README.md

-This is the golang version of nivis
+This is the golang version of iamai